Operation options

 — path to an existing table for writing core dump.
 The table format is identical to that described forstderr_table_path

-— for the Map and ordered/unordered Merge operations, you can pre-filter each input string using a query language.
+— for the Map and Merge operations, you can pre-filter each input row using the query language.
 Because the input table is already known, and it is assumed that each row will be individually filtered, the query syntax changes and gets simplified to* | <select-expr-1> [AS <select-alias-1>]...
 [WHERE <predicate-expr>]

 .
-Specifically, you cannot useGROUP BY
+Speeifically, you cannot useGROUP BY

 andORDER BY

 .
 Queries need strictly schematized data, so input tables must have a strict schema.
-In the Merge operation, the schema of the final data in the query is incorporated when outputting the schema for the output table.omit_inaccessible_columns
+In the Merge operation, the schema of the final data in the query is incorporated when outputting the schema for the output table.Note

 — alias of the operation.
 Makes the operation available in search and through theget-operation

-command on the specified row.
+command on the specified row. -

 job_node_account

-— dictionary where the user can write any structured information related to the operation.
-The annotations contents go to the operation archive in the YSON text format and can then be used to search and identify operations in the archive.
+contents are saved to the operation archive as YSON and can then be used to look up and identify operations within the archive.Note

 description

-— configuration of large-block sampling of input data (not available for Sort, RemoteCopy, and Vanilla operations).
-This type of sampling, unlike read sampling, works to proportionally decrease the amount of data read from the disk, which, in ideal circumstances, should lead to a proportional increase in operation speed.
+option only supports block-based sampling.
+It works to proportionally decrease the amount of data read from disk, which, under ideal conditions, should result in a proportional increase in operation speed.
 The trade-off is that the resulting process is not really sampling in its true mathematical sense, but only an approximation: the data is divided into fairly large blocks of successive rows, and then these blocks are sampled whole.
-In applied calculations on rather large tables, the result may be satisfactory.
-The value of the parameter is set by the dictionary with the following keys:sampling_rate
+The result may be adequate for applied calculations on sufficiently large tables.
+The parameter value is set by a map with the following keys:sampling_rate

 max_speculative_job_count_per_task